 e.
 Associated ASIs.
 Refer to table 6-5 for listing of universal ASI's associated with all warrant officer MOS.
+Q6--Protection Cell Operations (personnel only) (Effective 202410).

 (1) Physical Demands Category - Moderate (Gold).

 (b) Must qualify for and maintain a Top Secret (TS) clearance with special compartmentalized information (SCI) access.
 MOS 255A warrant officers will initiate procedures to obtain the proper level of clearance immediately upon notification of the MOS 255A functional designation.